mindspore-ai/docs/docs/lite/docs/source_en/quick_start/one_hour_introduction.md

     Generally, the input data file can be generated in the following ways:

-    - Pre-process the data in the model training dataset and save the pre-processed data.
+    - Save training data: Pre-process the data in the model training dataset and save the pre-processed data.

-    - Randomly generate data within a specified range.
+    - Random generation: Randomly generate data within a specified range.

     In this example, a randomly generated number is used as the input.
 You can run the following Python script or click [here](https://download.mindspore.cn/model_zoo/official/lite/quick_start/input.bin) to download the `input.bin` file and save it to the benchmark directory.